jaredforth/goodreads/README.md

 # goodreads

-A library for deserializing a Goodreads library export.
+A crate for deserializing a Goodreads library export.
+What you do with the data in the *tabula rasa* of your project is, of course, up to you.

 Documentation:
 -   [API Reference](https://docs.rs/goodreads)